cwalsh27/Coder-File-Combining/README.md

 # FaceTalk_Combining
+Note: pandas, xlrd, and openpyxl are required (install with pip)

 Place the two coder .csv files in the INPUT folder\
 Edit the config file's 2nd and 4th lines to match the study's information*\
 Mac: Type bash run.sh in the console under the folder's directory\